pictoune/pictoune.github.io/installation.md

 **Note**: AnkiLingoFlash is currently available for Google Chrome.
 Support for other major browsers, including Microsoft Edge and Firefox, will be rolled out in the coming weeks.
 Stay tuned for updates!

 Congratulations!
 You're now ready to start using AnkiLingoFlash.
-Next, learn how to [configure AnkiLingoFlash]({% link configure-ankilingoflash.md %}) for the best experience.
+Next, learn how to [set-up AnkiLingoFlash]({% link quick-tutorial.md %}).